vidaud/seta/seta-doc/docs/index.md

 ### API

-A specific APi have been built to access this knowledge and can be used to receive suggestions of similar terms and upload metadata of related documents.
+A specific API has been built to access this knowledge and can be used to receive suggestions of similar terms and upload metadata of related documents.

-In the end, this API also feed the user interface providing users with the information they are looking for.
+In the end, this API also feeds the user interface providing users with the information they are looking for.

 ![Screenshot](./img/API_design.png)